9 Best Sides for Chicken Francese (Updated 2023)

 If you are looking for something light and filling, then you need to have this dish along with your chicken Francese.

-Broccoli has high fiber content, is low in calories, and is a great source of antioxidants, vitamins, minerals, and other healthy nutrients.
+Broccoli has a high fiber content, is low in calories, and is a great source of antioxidants, vitamins, minerals, and other healthy nutrients.

 This implies that it will aid in making you feel satisfied without packing on a lot of extra calories.
 It can be steamed by putting the broccoli florets inside a steamer.